-value less cost to sell, which is subject to Management's estimation of the future cash flows.
-There are specific risks We performed detailed testing on the valuation of the Russian business, and analysed the reasonableness of significant assumptions in relation to the operation of the business.
+We performed detailed testing on the valuation of the Russian business, and analysed the reasonableness of significant assumptions in relation to the operation of the business.

-We corroborated estimates of future cash flows and challenged whether they are reasonable and supported by the most recently approved Management budgets, including expected future performance of the stand-alone Russian business, and challenged whether these are appropriate in light of current macroeconomic expectations in the market.
+The Russian business is held at its We corroborated estimates of future cash flows and challenged whether fair value less cost to sell, which is they are reasonable and supported by the most recently approved Management budgets, including expected future performance of the stand-alone Russian business, and challenged whether these are appropriate in light of current macroeconomic expectations in the market.

-We evaluated the assumptions used by Management, including assessment of the Russian ruble conversion rate, free cash flow forecasts, long-term growth rates and the applied WACC, and tested the mathematical accuracy of the discounted cash flow model prepared by Management.
-We made use of our internal valuation specialists in the audit.
+We evaluated the assumptions used by Management, including assessment of the Russian ruble conversion rate, free cash flow forecasts. long-term growth rates and the applied WACC, and tested the mathematical accuracy of the discounted cash flow model prepared by Management.
+We made use of our internal valuation specialists in the

-Further, we assessed the appropriateness of presentation and disclosures, including sensitivity analyses prepared for the significant assumptions.
+Russian ruble conversion rate, free Further, we assessed the appropriateness of presentation and disclosures, including sensitivity analyses prepared for the significant assumptions.